 - If there is any evidence that the proposal could discriminate, directly or indirectly, against people in any of the protected groups

 The Council expects its employees to treat everybody they come into contact with as part of their work with respect and without discrimination on any grounds.
 This includes being polite and courteous at all times and refraining from using language that could be offensive to others both in the workplace at whist representing the Council at external events etc.

 Employees should not discriminate against any person, including customers and colleagues, on any ground protected under the Equality Act.

-The Senior Leadership Team ensures good governance of the organisation and has overall responsibility to ensure this policy is consistently applied and taken into account when setting strategic direction and reviewing performance.
+The Senior Leadership Team (SLT) ensures good governance of the organisation.
+SLT have overall responsibility to ensure this policy is consistently applied and taken into account when setting strategic direction and reviewing performance.

-Heads of Services and line managers must ensure staff are aware of the policy and trained to meet its requirements and that equality is clearly incorporated in to policy, design and delivery of services and functions, where relevant.
+Heads of Services and line managers must ensure staff are aware of the policy.
+Staff are trained to meet its requirements.
+They are expected to ensure that equality is clearly incorporated in to policy, design and delivery of services and functions, where relevant.

-All staff and elected Members must comply with equality policies and legislation and breaches may lead to disciplinary action.
+All staff and elected Members must comply with equality policies and legislation.
+Breaches may lead to disciplinary action.